 This is bipolar disorder with less obvious highs and lows.
 Although a comparatively milder condition, it can still have a serious impact on quality of life.

 When a person doesn’t follow all the patterns of other known forms of the condition, they are said to have BD-NOS, and/or sometimes when bipolar occurs as part of other coexisting mental health conditions.

 What Causes Bipolar Disorder?

 Bipolar disorder is thought to be caused by a combination of biochemical, genetic and environmental factors.
-It may be due to a lack of serotonin (the ‘happy’ hormone) or an irregular release of dopamine (which helps control a person’s relationship to pleasure and reward) in the brain.
+It may be due to a lack of serotonin (the ‘happy’ hormone) or an irregular release of other hormones in the brain.

 Bipolar disorder tends to run in families and may lie dormant for years, only to be triggered by a traumatic event such as a relationship break-up, divorce, job loss, change of home, bereavement, etc.